 A Deed of Gift will be prepared for your signature.
 A Deed of Gift is a simple contract transferring the ownership of the papers from the faculty member to the University Libraries.
 This document gives the University Libraries the authority to preserve and provide access to your materials according to standard archival principles.

 For departmental staff members mediating donations of papers and files of deceased faculty members

-The Special Collections Department seeks materials related to its collection scope.
+The Special Collections division seeks materials related to its collection scope.
 The University Archivist is available to help the donor in selection of appropriate material.

 Amy Allen, University Archivist